-Phishing is a scam where Internet fraudsters request personal information from users online.
+Phishing is a scam where fraudsters try to trick you into giving them your personal information using online and/or phone tactics.
 These requests are most commonly in the form of an email from an organization with which you may or may not do business.
 In many cases, the email has been made to look exactly like a legitimate organization’s email would appear, complete with company logos and other convincing information.
 The email usually states that the company needs you to update your personal information or that your account is about to become inactive, all in an effort to get you to click the link to a site that only looks like the real thing.
-If you click on the link to go to the phony website and enter all of your information, you’ve just been the victim of a phishing attack.
-The fraudsters have just captured all the necessary information to access your accounts online.
+This is still one of the most popular ways for the criminal to get all the necessary information to access your accounts online.

 - Pay close attention to the URL (Internet address) behind the link.
 Often in phishing attempts, if you hover the cursor over the link the fraudsters want you to click on, it has nothing to do with the actual company they claim to be.